- Tax ID theft – Using another person's Social Security number to file a phony tax return and steal the refund

 2. Use strong, complex passwords.

-It's especially important to use strong passwords for sensitive information, such as your bank, credit card, shopping and other financial accounts.
-Enable the security features on any mobile devices on which you have any banking apps.
+It's especially important to use strong passwords for sensitive information, such as your bank, credit card, shopping, and other financial accounts.
+Enable the security features on any mobile devices where you have downloaded any banking apps.

 3. Keep important documents in a safe.

 Instead of carrying your Social Security card in your wallet, lock it away in a safe, along with your passport.
-Keep copies of your driver's license and credit cards in a secure place so that if the original items are stolen, you can quickly get them cancelled and replaced.
+Keep copies of your driver's license and credit cards in a secure place so that if the original items are lost or stolen, you can quickly have them cancelled and replaced.

 4. Freeze your credit reports.